Anderson-Lai/ib-notes/hleconomics/economics.md

 and the price the product is sold at)

 **note** - the graph of the marginal revenue is the graph of the derivative of the total revenue

+# Dec.
+5, 2024

+**cost** - the cost of the factors of productions to produce output

+all the cost formulas are **cost / quantity**
+- marginal cost - the cost of producing one more unit of output
+- total cost - the total cost of producing all the current units of output
+- average cost - the average cost of all the units of output currently produced

+in the short-term, there is at least **one fixed factor of production** which limits efficiency and is a **fixed cost**
+in the long-term, **all factors of production are available to be reallocated and shifted around**